Cusco & Machu Picchu

 • Lake Titicaca

-• Stronger high-Andes atmosphere
+• Higher-Andes atmosphere

 • Natural overland bridge toward Bolivia